 Search the site

-For the last four years little had been added to this site – not because we had lost interest but because all of our time and energy went into preparing a book on the subject.
-This has now been published, and we have embarked on an update to the website.
+For several years little had been added to this site – not because we had lost interest but because all of our time and energy went into preparing a book on the subject.
+This was published in 2014, and we have since embarked on intermittent updates to the website.

-The books have sold well, with only fifty of the print run now remaining.
+The book has sold well, and is now out of print.
 We have also produced an eight page PDF supplement, detailing any new information that has been received from purchasers of the book.
 This has been e-mailed to book customers whose addresses we have, and is available here for anyone else.
 Download the supplement by clicking below:

 This site covers the history of the railways, mostly narrow gauge, in the far south of South America and in the islands of the South Atlantic.
 Some of these were public lines ('common carriers' in US parlance) whilst many others were private industrial or agricultural systems.